Creative Residencies

 Our collective hosts Creative Residencies on the land we caretake in South Seattle.
 Interdisciplinary Indigenous artists and thinkers are invited to complete a site-responsive project, followed by a public presentation.

-Current Creative Residency Artist
+Current Creative Residency Artists

-Elise Bill-Gerrish
+About the Artist: Elise Bill-Gerrish

 Elise Bill-Gerrish is a Muckleshoot Tribal Member and Muckleshoot Language Caretaker.
 She recently earned her Masters in Education from the University of Washington Tacoma where she focused on best practices for Native and Indigenous students.
 Elise is a committed advocate for healing Native pathways, traditional plant medicine & food systems, Southern Lushootseed revitalization, and Native education.